-- We advise Australians not to travel to Crimea at this time due to the volatile political situation and the serious risk of further escalation with potential for violence.
+- We advise Australians not to travel to Crimea at this time as the security situation remains tense and unresolved.

-- Australians presently in Crimea should exercise heightened vigilance and leave by commercial means if it is safe to do so.
+- Australians presently in Crimea, or the eastern provinces of Donetsk and Luhansk should leave by commercial means if it is safe to do so.
 If you are unable to leave, limit your movements, stay indoors, and avoid demonstrations and large public gatherings.
 The Australian Government’s ability to provide consular assistance in Crimea may be limited.

 - Be a smart traveller.
 Before heading overseas: